 Obviously, you need to be familiar with your state’s laws before getting into reselling.

 Fortunately, SeatGeek put together a nice little chart showing each state’s laws on this matter.
+Basically, there are lots of loopholes you might could squeeze through.

 Other Concerns And Risks